kyawminkhant-hub/bare-metal-stm32/README.md

 ROOT_DIR := /path/to/bare-metal-stm32
 ```

-The target source can built using `make` command in **the application directory**.
-To build a specific example, change to the application directory.
+The target source can be built using `make` command in **the application directory**.
+To build a specific example, change to the example application directory.

 For LED blinking example,
 ```